 This is the question!

-As parents, this question churns around in our mind over and over again as we watch our children interact with others, work at their addition and multiplication facts, and attempt to sound out words in their favourite books.
+As parents, this question churns around in our mind over and over again.
+As we watch our child interact with others, work at their addition and multiplication facts, and attempt to sound out words in their favourite books.
 And so you wonder, “Why is this so hard for them?”

 We know that our child has the ability, we see their zest for life, and we see the excitement on their face when they learn something new.
 But, when we present them with a workbook, the tears start to flow and arguments ensue.

 We worry and we wonder…will our child ever catch up to their peers?
 Is it true that they will thrive once they’re ready?